andizq/pcafactory/README.rst

 and stores this information in a database that can be used later for further analysis.

 .. image:: https://github.com/andizq/andizq.github.io/blob/master/pcafactory-data/examples-data/cldB_cloudfactory/img_fit_jypxl_faceon_allportions.png?raw=true

+The tool was tailored to analyse the ISM velocity fluctuations but it may also be used on any other atomic/molecular association with kinematical observables.

 Find tutorials in the `examples folder <https://github.com/andizq/pcafactory/tree/master/examples>`_.